Yasaswini-ch/Origo/README.md

-# ORIGO — Where Ideas Become Software.
+# ORIGO — The Origin of Every SaaS.

 **Origo — The Origin of Every SaaS.**